Sujitra17/MADT8101_Customer-Analytics/05 Voice of Customer Analytics/README.md

 - Removing stopwords and meaningless words
 - Sentence and Word tokenization (using pythainlp)
-- Do topic modeling by using LDA (Latent Dirichlet Allocation) model (LDA is a popular algorithm for topic modeling, which is used to discover hidden thematic structures in a collection of documents.)
+- Do topic modeling by using LDA (Latent Dirichlet Allocation) model (LDA is a popular algorithm for topic modeling, which is used to discover hidden thematic structures in a collection of documents)
+- Visualization by using **pyLDAvis**